Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   What Azure BCDR technologies will you implement for this classification?

-    -   Given these are single VMs they will be protected locally using Azure Site Recovery to ensure they can be failed over to Azure in case of an outage
+    -   Given these are single VMs they will be protected locally using Azure Site Recovery to ensure they can be failed over to Azure in case of an outage.

 -   How will you migrate these VMs to Azure?